-  - Learn healthy coping strategies for both real and perceived limitations caused by your FND
+- Learn to differentiate between both real and perceived limitations caused by your FND.

-- Gain a deeper understanding of how nervous system activation builds increasingly: including anxiety, depression, symptoms of PTSD, and FND symptoms
+- Gain a deeper understanding of how nervous system activation builds increasingly: including anxiety, depression, symptoms of PTSD and FND.

-- Learn how to down-regulate the nervous system under or over-activation
+- Learn how to regulate the nervous system’s under or over-activation.

 We use a variety of complementary techniques, depending on each patient’s individual needs.
-Our work together may include psychotherapy and life coaching, mindfulness training and meditation, stress-reduction techniques, professionally guided support groups, biofeedback, neurofeedback, and the UNYTE-ILS program.
-Use the following links to learn more about our specialties.
+Our work together may include psychotherapy, mindfulness training and meditation, stress-reduction techniques, professionally guided support groups, biofeedback, neurofeedback, and the UNYTE-ILS program.

-The main focus of the NeuroHealth process at the Boulder Center for NeuroHealth is to help you master the skill of nervous system regulation.
+The main focus at the Boulder Center for NeuroHealth is to help you master the skill of nervous system regulation.
 Through relational mindfulness you will learn how to self-regulate your emotions, thoughts, and physical experiences.